basedghost/kaarbs-openrc/README.md

 ## post-script tweaks

-Here's a couple of things you might want to do after using kaarbs:
+Here's a couple of things you might want to do after using kaarbs (and installing my configs):
 - If you'd like to use the [custom sudo lecture](https://github.com/basedghost/dotfiles/blob/main/lecture), use ```sudo visudo``` and add these two lines:
 ```
 "Defaults lecture=always"